 Throughout the year, a flock’s consumption needs will change based on a variety of factors including weather, access to free range and additional sources of nutrients, etc. Overall, birds will tend to eat less during warmer months and will need to consume more feed during cooler temperatures as they use more energy working to stay warm.
 With this in mind, it is important to consider adjusting how and what the flock is fed.

 During hot summer months, it can be difficult enough to prevent heat stress within a flock even without considering how feed may be a contributing factor.
 Not only does heat stress diminish the birds’ appetites, additional energy is generated when a bird digests food.
 Due to this, it is important to consider feeding birds outside of peak daily temperatures to help increase nutrient intake.
-Avoiding high protein feeds during the summer can also be beneficial in preventing heat stress, as even more heat is generated when metabolizing proteins than compared to other nutrients like fats and carbohydrates.
 Providing unnecessary excess carbohydrates, such as corn, during warm months can not only lead to obesity and a reduction in egg production.
 During the warmer months, our Organic 3-Grain Scratch is a better option because it doesn’t have corn in the mix.

 On the other hand, during colder months, high calorie carbohydrates like corn will contribute additional heat when digesting, helping your chickens and ducks stay warm.
 You can help your flock during these months simply by transitioning from our Naturally Free Organic Layer feed, which doesn’t have corn in it, to instead providing our Organic Layer with Corn feed.
 You can also give your birds a nightly treat by sprinkling a small amount of Organic Scratch n’ Corn or Cluckin’ Good Organic Cracked Corn around their coop.